Open Hearts, Open Minds, Open Doors

 We also encourage you to let us know you’re coming (and how many are coming with you) so that the hosting group can plan accordingly but, again, don’t let lack of a reservation keep you away.

 Children are more than welcome at Mountain View.
 We have “Children’s Time” during our worship service, Children’s Church immediately following for those interested, and a Sunday School class just for K-5 students.
 We also provide a nursery during Sunday service, Chancel Choir rehearsals, and other events at the church.

-Throughout the year, we have activities designed with kids in mind, including Camp In the Community (grades 1-8), our annual Back to School Bash, and a variety of holiday activities just for them.
+Throughout the year, we have activities designed with kids in mind and a variety of holiday activities just for them.